Henrietta Stanley, Baroness Stanley of Alderley

-She was a founder and benefactor of Girton College,Cambridge at the University of Cambridge, but also a signatory of a petition against women's suffrage.
+She was a founder and benefactor of Girton College at the University of Cambridge, but also a signatory of a petition against women's suffrage.
 She was the grandmother of philosopher Bertrand Russell.

 Early life and family

 Born in Halifax, Nova Scotia, Lady Stanley was the eldest child of Henry Dillon, 13th Viscount Dillon, and Henrietta Browne, the sister of Dominick Browne, 1st Baron Oranmore and Browne.
 She was a descendant of both Charles II (by his mistress Barbara Villiers) and James II of England (by his mistress Catherine Sedley).
 Her ancestors were Roman Catholic and had had pronounced Jacobite leanings; one of them was Maréchal de camp Arthur Dillon, a supporter of the Old Pretender who lived in exile in France.
 Her grandfather Charles Dillon, 12th Viscount Dillon eventually converted to Anglicanism in 1767.

 In the 1790s her father served as an officer in the "Catholic Irish Brigade" that had been partly stationed in Nova Scotia.
 In 1814, Henrietta and her family moved to Florence, capital of the Grand Duchy of Tuscany, where she attended the receptions of Princess Louise of Stolberg-Gedern, the widow of the Young Pretender.
 Her non-English upbringing was prominent and her grandson, the philosopher Bertrand Russell, commented:

 My grandmother's outlook, throughout her life, was in some ways more Continental than English.
 She was always downright, free from prudery, and eighteenth-century rather than Victorian in her conversation.
 Her French and Italian were faultless, and she was passionately interested in Italian unity.

 In Florence she met Edward Stanley and married him on 7 October 1826.
 She became Baroness Eddisbury when her husband was created a peer in 1848.
 Two years later he succeeded as Baron Stanley of Alderley, by which title the couple was subsequently known.
 She corresponded with her mother-in-law, Maria, who had received an exceptional education.
 Maria wrote to her to applaud that she had admonished her son John Stanley for calling Indian people, "niggers".